 QP ratio factor between P and B slices.
 This ratio is used in all of the rate control modes.
 Some --tune options may change the default value.
 It is not typically manually specified.
 Default 1.3 qComp sets the quantizer curve compression factor.
 It weights the frame quantizer based on the complexity of residual (measured by lookahead).
+It's value must be between 0.5 and 1.0.
 Default value is 0.6.
-Increasing it to 1 will effectively generate CQP
+Increasing it to 1.0 will effectively generate CQP.